KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 the unknown
 that cannot be approached
 by thought,
-yet from which
+yet by which
-all thought emerges.
+thought becomes conceivable.

 Because it is trans-structural,
 it generates